Rak-r/OpenPodCar_V2/README.md

 The new Gazebo Garden is used for the simulation of OpenPodCar_v2.
 The new gazebo features more functionalities with enhanced inetrface.
 As our robot behaves as car-like robot and features Ackermann-Steering kinematics.
 To maintain this behaviour in simulation the new gazebo now has an Ackermann system plugin which could be used according the robot configuartions.
 The plugin outputs standard `Twist` messages of field `linear.x` and `angular.z`.
 This also outputs the odometry information which might not be the correct odometry for the whole robot instead it is the odometry information for steering.
 [Podcar_V2_GZ_garden.webm](https://github.com/Rak-r/OpenPodCar_/assets/85680564/26ea85f9-a46d-4f53-b81a-1f23425ab1f7)

 The current repository features the ROS2 Humble with Gazebo garden.
-To use the ROS2 Humble packages with Gazebo Fortress, follow here.
+To use the ROS2 Humble packages with Gazebo Fortress, switch to the Fortress branch (https://github.com/Rak-r/OpenPodCar_V2/tree/Fortress).